Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ---
 * Quantile detectors for explosive bubbles, with Feng Hao, Wang Shaoping, ***Under Revision***.

 * How to Effectively Ride Bubbles?
 Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao, ***Under Review***.

+* Portfolio Efficiency Test Under Conditional Heteroskedasticity and Non-normality, with Wang Shaoping.
+[Paper]

 ## Working in Progress